Bill Burgess

-Thomas William Burgess (15 June 1872 – 2 July 1950) was the second person to successfully complete a swim of the English Channel after Matthew Webb.
-He performed the feat on 6 September 1911, on his 16th attempt.
-British by nationality, Burgess spent most of his life in France, and won a bronze medal with the French water polo team at the 1900 Olympics.
+Thomas William Burgess (15 June 1872 – 5 July 1950) was the second person to successfully complete a swim of the English Channel after Matthew Webb, following sixteen attempts.
+Burgess was British but spent most of his life in France, and won a bronze medal with the French water polo team at the 1900 Olympics.

-In 1926 he coached Gertrude Ederle who became the first woman to swim the English Channel.
+In 1926 he coached Gertrude Ederle, who became the first woman to swim the English Channel.

-Early life and education
+Biography

 Burgess was born at 7 Lyndhurst Place, Rotherham, to Alfred Burgess, a blacksmith from Youlgreave, Derbyshire, and Camilla Anna Peat, a cook from Harthill, South Yorkshire.
-He had a younger sister, Winifred Edith Burgess, who was born in Rotherham on 11 May 1875.
-Their father worked for the Earl of Shrewsbury and accepted the Earl's offer to run a branch of the business, Shrewsbury and Challinor Rubber Company, in London.
+He had a younger sister, Winifred Edith Burgess.
+His father worked for the Earl of Shrewsbury and accepted the Earl's offer to run a branch of the business, Shrewsbury and Challinor Rubber Company, in London.
 The family moved to Westminster, London, around 1882.
 During this time, Burgess joined a swimming club and swam to Battersea along the Thames.

-Career

 Around 1889 the 20th Earl of Shrewsbury offered Burgess the opportunity to set up a French branch of the Shrewsbury and Challinor Rubber Company motor tyre business in Paris.
 Burgess accepted and moved to France, where he spent the rest of his life.
 On 8 August 1893 Burgess married Anne Rosalie Mioux, a French woman, in Neuilly-Sur-Seine in Paris, and lived with her, running a motor business in Levallois-Perret.
-They had two children, a son born in 1896 and a daughter born in Paris in 1907.
-It is believed that the son fought for the British in World War I with the York and Lancaster Regiment.
-Burgess' maternal uncle was a head teacher at a school in Swinton, South Yorkshire.
-Burgess' sister married in London and her daughter, Phyllis Camilla Ruegg, became the head of an Educational college in London and died at the age of 98 in Camden 1996.

-1900 Olympic Games
+They had a son in 1896 and a daughter in 1907.
 Burgess competed in swimming and water polo at the 1900 Olympics held in Paris and won a bronze medal playing for the French team despite his British nationality, which was allowed by the rules at that time.
 In swimming, he finished fourth in the 4000m freestyle and fifth in the 200m backstroke events.